luckymrwang/go-frames/web-frame/01-standard/README.md

 	router map[string]HandlerFunc
 }

-// New is the constructor of gee.Engine func New() *Engine {
+// New is the constructor of spirit.Engine func New() *Engine {
 	return &Engine{router: make(map[string]HandlerFunc)}
 }